Loading

 Seven years of immortal love versus mortal homecoming.
 The deepest tension in the poem.

-Disguised as a shepherd, the goddess returns Odysseus to his home shore.
+Disguised as a young shepherd, the goddess meets Odysseus on his home shore to plot the suitors' fall.

 SEE IT IN ACTION